DID WALMART STOP SELLING BASEBALL CARDS

 Walmart did not make a public announcement about the change.
 Representatives later confirmed to collectors that the removal was due to lagging demand that no longer justified dedicated shelf space.
 With tight real estate constraints in big box formats, Walmart prioritized faster selling items.
 The company also cited issues with shrinkage or theft of higher priced vintage cards that sat on shelves for long periods of time.

-Read also: PHILLIES BASEBALL CARDS
+Read also: CARDINAL BASEBALL GIFT CARDS

 While Walmart pulled out of the baseball card market, the hobby did continue among dedicated collectors.
 The absence of America’s largest retailer was a major blow.
 Without Walmart’s promotional presence and mass distribution, it became harder for the average consumer to casually browse cards.
 The exit also eliminated a major affordable option, as specialty card shops tended to cater to more avid collectors willing to pay higher prices.